spirosavlonitis/phoenix_password/README.md

     $ gem install phoenix_password

 ## Usage
-In order to generate combinations simply add the minimum or the required options here is an irb example:
+In order to generate combinations simply add the minimum of the required options here is an irb example:

 ```ruby